ericatsydney/ericatsydney.github.io/_posts/2016-06-22-js-jquery-basic.markdown

 }
 {% endhighlight %}

-- while `one()` is a jQuery function, it attach a handler to an event for the elements, and the handler will be executed once per element per event type.
+- while `one()` is a jQuery function, it will make sure the handler attached to an event only once.

 {% highlight js%}
 // .one(events, handler)
 $( "#foo" ).one( "click", function() {